berniceu/capstone-project/README.md

-# capstone-project
+# Capstone Project
-Capstone project for atlp
+This is a repository for atlp Capstone project